DLC-link/dlc-clarity/README.md

 ## Clarity Traits
 The following Clarity Traits must be implemented to interact with this contract.
 See `/contracts/dlc-link-callback-trait.clar`
 ### `post-create-dlc-handler`
-Used to callback into the calling/protocol contract to provide the uuid of the created DCL, which will be used to reference the DLC going forward.
+Used to callback into the calling/protocol contract to provide the uuid of the created DLC, which will be used to reference the DLC going forward.

 Parameters: